-- 3. Send their official secondary and post-secondary school transcripts or documents to either World Education Services (WES) or the Center for Educational Documentation (CED) for evaluation.
-Students should request a course-by course evaluation of their credentials.
-The UMM Registrar's Office will award appropriate transfer credit based on the report of the foreign credentialing agency. - 4.
+- transfer credit based on the report of the foreign credentialing agency. - 4.
 International students whose official language is not English must demonstrate proficiency in the English language.
 This proficiency requirement may be satisfied by submission of proof of successful completion of the Test of English as a Foreign Language (TOEFL).
 Successful scores should be higher than 500 on the paper-based exam or 173 on the computer-based exam.
-In lieu of the exam, successful completion of level 109 at any FLS Language Center can be used to demonstrate English proficiency. - Provide the UMM Admissions Office financial documentation indicating that they have the resources to cover non-resident tuition, room and board and other expenses (contact the Admissions Office for the specific amount or with any questions). - Plan a campus visit, if at all possible, as part of the application process.
+In lieu of the exam, successful completion of level 109 at any FLS Language Center can be used to demonstrate English proficiency. - 5.
+Provide the UMM Admissions Office financial documentation indicating that they have the resources to cover non-resident tuition, room and board and other expenses (contact the Admissions Office for the specific amount or with any questions). - 6.
+Plan a campus visit, if at all possible, as part of the application process.
 Applicants may call or write the Admissions Office for an appointment at any time, 207-255-1318 or toll-free 1-888-468-6866.